 You’ve never heard of Texas Caviar?
 Clearly, you don’t live in Texas!
 It’s a staple fresh salad, with the right combination of southern ingredients like black-eyed peas and Mexican ingredients like jalapeños and ground cumin, to make your taste buds sing.

 You make black-eyed peas in your Instant Pot (10 mins at HP, with no soaking, yay!), and while the beans cook, you chop up your raw ingredients.
-I use a Kuhn Rikon Pull String chopper to make this easy for me (affiliate link, thanks for supporting my blogging habit) because of my RA-jacked up hands but also becomes it dices very evenly and I like how it makes the salad look, as you see below.
+I use a Kuhn Rikon Pull String chopper to make this easy for me because of my RA-jacked up hands but also becomes it dices very evenly and I like how it makes the salad look, as you see below.

 IF YOU LIKE TEXAS FOOD, YOU NEED TO TRY MY INSTANT POT TEXAS CHILI!